NJBLAGA/NathanBlaga_T1A2/README.md

 **NOTE:**

-- Website has a  gradient background that transitions every 15secs.
+- Website has a  gradient background that transitions every 15 secs.
 - Hence different colour backgrounds in the following images.

 ### **Home Page:**